-The simulated performance of the newly designed type-Bp SAS is described in this subsection.
-This subsection includes the expected frequency responses of the suspension system, and its vibration isolation performances when the active controls are implemented.
+The simulated performance of the newly designed type-Bp SAS is described in this section.
+This section includes the expected frequency responses of the suspension system, and its vibration isolation performances when the active controls are implemented.
 The modeled high noise seismic vibration at CLIO site is assumed in this simulation.
 According to the measured seismic vibration at KAGRA site, it seems to have shallow peak at around 2 Hz, while the vibration at the CLIO site does not have the structure.
 However, there is still no statistical measurement of the seismic vibration at KAGRA site and also the peak does not contribute a lot for current designing active control system.
 Thence the model obtained from measurement of CLIO site is used in this simulation, instead of the vibration of KAGRA site.
 In addition, optimally suspended system is also assumed.
 There is no horizontal discrepancy between the suspension point and the center of mass for each suspended mass.

-Section 6.4.1 shows the expected transfer functions of the suspension system.
-The designed servo filters and the expected vibration isolation performances for the each control phase are described in section 6.4.2 to 6.4.4.
+The active control system is constructed so that the controls meets the requirements by considering the expected transfer functions of the suspension system described in chapter 6.4.1.
+The designed servo filters and the expected vibration isolation performances for the each control phase are described in chapter 6.4.2 to 6.4.4.

 In following figures, the variable names of L, T, V, R, P, Y are used for expressing the DoFs of the vibration in this section.
 They are the first letter of the direction of the vibration (longitudinal, transversal, vertical, roll, pitch, yaw).
 The following two letters describes the name of the rigid bodies in the suspension system.